 A little bit goes a long way.
 This amount of whipped shea butter will last me a couple months.
 Not bad for only $10!
 It is on the thicker side and takes a little longer to soak in.
 It’s ideal for putting on before bed.
 If you have dry skin I would highly recommend giving this a try.
 It’s done wonders for my skin!

-14 thoughts on “Raw Shea Butter
+14 responses to “Raw Shea Butter”

-1. Wow that’s really great.
+Wow that’s really great.
 I use mine for stretch mark during the pregnancy.
 But never knew it works amazingly with the eczema too.

 Another thing, I never use the mixer I just warm it in my hand with some almond oil all over my body before bed time or after shower.

-1. Yes you can.
+Yes you can.
 Definitely use it at night time.
 It’s too heavy for day time.

-2. does it have any kind of fragrance? aveeno hasnt helped for my sons eczema but this looks like it might help!
+does it have any kind of fragrance? aveeno hasnt helped for my sons eczema but this looks like it might help!

-1. There is no fragrance added.
+There is no fragrance added.
 There is a slight smell, which is naturally there.
 If there is a scent you want, you can add almond oil or mint oil (or one of your choice).
 I put this on my kids in the winter.
 It’s completely safe for kids.

-3. Hi Rachel!
+Hi Rachel!
 I use this too!
 Love it!
-My sister-in-law created a line of organic shea butter-based whipped body creams with added essential oils, and she sells them on her website– check it out, the work is done right in her kitchen! http://www.genevasorganics.com/ She also has chapsticks (which are AMAZING) and scrubs, etc. All homemade, and organic.
+My sister-in-law created a line of organic shea butter-based whipped body creams with added essential oils, and she sells them on her website– check it out, the work is done right in her kitchen! https://www.genevasorganics.com/ She also has chapsticks (which are AMAZING) and scrubs, etc. All homemade, and organic.

-1. Looks awesome!
+Looks awesome!
 I thought about adding essential oils to the whipped shea butter.

-4. Will it work for people with rosacea?
+Will it work for people with rosacea?
 I have lots of redness due to rosacea on my face and my skin is very sensitive.
 Id love to try it

-5. coastal scents does not have this product anymore.
+coastal scents does not have this product anymore.
 They have cocoa butter.
 Does anyone know where else to get it?
 I’ve checked online but cannot find this exact product

-6. Rachel, I’m still having lots of trouble understanding my skin.
+Rachel, I’m still having lots of trouble understanding my skin.
 For some reason when I get a breakout, which I’m getting one every single time I use my clarisonic, it turns into an acne scar, and I do not pick at them!
 I don’t understand.
 It literally takes weeks for it to turn into a scar, I try to use drying lotion to make it go away and nothing.
 Anything I can do about these acne scars?
 Also I get sooooo red on my nose and my cheeks anytime I do anything, redness advice?
 Thank you